libAtoms/QUIP/Tools/quippy/doc/adaptive-qmmm-step3.rst

 Initialising the Dynamics
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-The definition of the initial temperature of the system shold be left as in :ref:`step2`.
+The definition of the initial temperature of the system should be left as in :ref:`step2`.
 Don't forget to remove the temporary lines added above which quit the script after setting up the initial QM region!